hpccsystems-solutions-lab/Solutions-lab-website-content/learn/ecl/functions_actions/function.md

 OUTPUT(myfunc('Sunny'), NAMED('Sunny'));
 ```
 ## Outputs in Function - Using WHEN
-OUPUTs can be used to return multiple result from a function. `PARALLEL` and `WHEN` are the keywords used generate multiple results.
+`OUPUT`s can be used to return multiple result from a function. `PARALLEL` and `WHEN` are the keywords used generate multiple results.

 ```java
 Foo(DATASET ds) := FUNCTION